glhrmoura/sign-up/README.md

 # :key: Sign Up

-Development project of a user registration interface, divided into stages.
+A user registration interface, divided into stages.
 The project was developed mainly with React, Styled Components and TypeScript.

 ## Tools